-This study provides indirect evidence from dual exchange rate systems on the issue in whether exchange rate flexibility aids real exchange rate adjustment.
-Not only during the BW period but also afterwards, parallel markets for foreign exchange - especially for the U.S. dollar - were common among developing countries.
-Unlike the official rate, which is fixed and occasionally reset by the monetary authority, the parallel rate is determined by market demand and supply.
+In this study, we provide new alternative evidence on the issue of exchange rate flexibility based on a special set of data on dual exchange rates from developing countries.
+We do not analyze exchange rate flexibility in usual terms of exchange rate regimes (floating as opposed to fixed), but in terms of dual exchange rates (market-determined as opposed to government-set).
+Not only during the Bretton Woods (BW) period but also afterwards, parallel markets for foreign exchange - especially for the U.S. dollar - were common among developing countries.
+Unlike the official rate, which is fixed and occasionally reset by the relevant monetary authority, the parallel rate is determined by market supply and demand in which speculative forces can play a significant role.
 With limited access to the official exchange market, the parallel market serves to meet unsatisfied demand for foreign currency.
 Many developing countries use the dual exchange rate system as a tool to stabilize the real economy and to insulate real economic activity from the volatility of financial markets (Pozo and Wheeler, 1999).
-As noted by Reinhart and Rogoff (2004), parallel exchange rates represent a form of "back-door" floating.
+As noted by Reinhart and Rogoff (2004), parallel exchange rates provide a form of "back-door" floating in a lot of countries where an official peg is adopted.

 The spread between the parallel and the official exchange rate - referred to as the parallel market premium - often works as an indicator of exchange rate misalignments and has been used as a guide to realigning the official rate.
-According to Reinhart and Rogoff (2004), the parallel exchange rate is "a far better barometer of monetary policy than is the official exchange rate" and that the parallel market premium often correctly predicts realignments in the official rate and anticipates future official rate changes.
-Earlier studies of the parallel market premium (Dornbsuch et al., 1983; Kamin, 1993; Monteil and Ostry, 1994; Pozo and Wheeler, 1999) also suggest an important role for the expectations of future official rate changes in driving the premium.
+According to Reinhart and Rogoff (2004), the parallel exchange rate is "a far better barometer of monetary policy than is the official exchange rate" and the parallel market premium often correctly predicts realignments in the official rate and anticipates future official rate changes.
+Earlier studies of the parallel market premium (Dornbsuch et al., 1983, Kamin, 1993, Monteil and Ostry, 1994, Pozo and Wheeler, 1999) also suggest an important role for the expectations of future official rate changes in driving the premium.
 Ghei and Kamin (1999) recognize that the parallel exchange rate is a good, though not entirely perfect, proxy for the free-market currency value.